Is Fitbit Premium worth the annual subscription?

 As you can see, Fitbit Premium offers a lot.
 Whether you should subscribe depends on your health goals.

 People who just want to track their steps and active minutes throughout the day can likely skip Premium and keep on using the regular Fitbit app since all of its core features are still free.
-Thanks to the new and improved Health Metrics Dashboard, you'll be able to view the data that your smartwatch gathers properly without it being locked behind a paywall.
+Thanks to the improved Health Metrics Dashboard, you'll be able to view the data that your smartwatch gathers properly without it being locked behind a paywall.

 If the free trial isn't enough time to make up your mind, buy a month for $10, see how you like it, and then upgrade to the $80/year plan if you're getting enough value out of the service.